The Great Escaper: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on seven critics, indicating "generally favorable" reviews.

 Catherine Shoard of The Guardian called the film "brilliant" and "flintier than you might think, and very moving".
 Peter Bradshaw, also in The Guardian, gave the film 4 stars out of 5, saying "Michael Caine and the late Glenda Jackson bring their A games to this true-life heartwarmer ... their ineffable class give this film some real grit: it's a wonderful last hurrah for Jackson and there is something moving and even awe-inspiring in seeing these two British icons together".
 Lou Thomas of Empire magazine gave the film 4 stars out of 5, stating "A moving and surprisingly nuanced drama offering far more than flag-waving nostalgia.
 Superb performances from Michael Caine and Glenda Jackson ensure the latter's final screen role is fittingly dignified".
 Kevin Maher of The Times also gave the film 4 stars out of 5, saying "Michael Caine and Glenda Jackson are remarkable as a D-Day veteran and his wife in a charming tale".

 Clarisse Loughrey of The Independent was less impressed by the film, giving it 2 stars out of 5, commenting on its "pat, patriotic sentimentalism" but that "ultimately, the film finds a way to undercut all that sentimentality until what we're left with is the memory of Caine and Jackson, misty-eyed and full of love".
 Mark Kermode gave the film a very positive review on his Kermode and Mayo's Take podcast with Simon Mayo, saying "Michael Caine is always watchable, Glenda Jackson has never been [...] anything less than brilliant, and it is one of the most lovely portrayals of a married couple who have been together forever and absolutely adore each other."
 Tori Brazier of Metro gave the film 4 out of 5, calling it an "unexpectedly complex and unflinching film".

 Caine announced his retirement from acting in October 2023 in a BBC Today radio programme interview with Martha Kearney.
 Referring to The Great Escaper, he said "I keep saying I'm going to retire, well I am now, because I figured, I've had a picture which is, I played the lead and it's got incredible reviews.
 The only parts I'm liable to get now are old men, 90-year-old men, well, maybe 85, and I thought well I might as well leave with all this.
 I've got wonderful reviews.
 What am I going to do to beat this?"